iheykal/maandhise/RENDER_SETUP.md

-# 🚀 Render Deployment Setup for Maandhise Corporate
+# 🚀 Render Deployment Setup for SAHAL CARD

 ## Current Issue
 Your Render service is only serving the backend API because: